devpython88/nova.h/docs/DOC.md

 Fields:
-`Color background`: Change this as needed since by default its `BLANK`
+`Color background`: Change this as needed since by default its `BLANK` `bool autoClear`: Whether to automatically clear the screen when starting or not, useful if you want to apply shader to only some things

 Methods:
 `ShaderLoc getLocation(uniformName)`: Get the location (int) of `uniformName`